 Public Transportation in Rome

 Buses run from various city bus stop to the Lazio region and from Stazione Tiburtina to other destinations throughout Italy.
-Eurolines is the main carrier for other European destinations, leaving from opposite Tiburtina.
+Eurolines and Flixbus are the main carriers for other European destinations, leaving from opposite Tiburtina.
 There are regular train connections to all the major cities in Italy and Europe from Termini station.
 Trains are comfortable and fast.
 The main road connecting Rome to the north and south of Italy is the Autostrada del Sole, which connects with the ring road circling the city.